 good at creating gorgeous visuals.
 Hell, 5 Centimeters Per Second has earned the memetic title of "5 Wallpapers Per Second."
 But Your Name puts them all to shame with his best and most appealing character designs to date and some of the most beautiful backgrounds and lighting effects in the entire medium.
 The level of nuance and detail in the character animation is likewise impressive, with emotive, flexible facial expressions and fidgety gestures.
 It also cannot be understated how wonderful the film's use of color truly is.
 Nearly every shot in the film is instantly striking with plenty of blues and purples contrasted with reds and oranges to make each shot pop to life.
 Tremendous amounts of love have also gone into making backwater Itomori and ultra-modern Tokyo rich and alive in every sense, making them feel almost as if the film were shot in live-action.
 When it comes to the visuals, I have absolutely nothing to complain about whatsoever.

 Your Name also features a nice pop-rock soundtrack provided by a group called RADWIMPS.
-Their tunes are quite nice, boasting a sort of relaxing and down-to-earth feel that accompany the mood quite well.
+Their tunes are quite nice, boasting a sort of relaxing and down-to-earth feel that accompanies the mood quite well.
 The voice acting is, likewise, noteworthy in its quality.
 It may come as a surprise for many anime fans to learn that the majority of voice acting is objectively terrible, but that problem is not true here—Your Name's voice acting is nothing short of exemplary.
 I can't vouch for the English dub (though the cast looks promising enough), but the Japanese performances are all-around rock solid.
 It shines exceptionally bright with Mone Kamishiraishi's portrayal of Mitsuha and Ryunosuke Kamiki's work for Taki.
 The film plays with the fact that Taki speaks in a brash and confident manner while Mitsuha's speech is more delicate with a countryside dialect.
 The two actors have to adopt the other's speaking habits when the two characters switch.
-Not only does this subtly inform us on how the characters interact with the world around them, it leads to a few very funny moments early in the film.
+Not only does this subtly inform us how the characters interact with the world around them, it leads to a few very funny moments early in the film.